ryjen/ryjen.github.io/content/post/poor-man-s-polymorphism.md

 }
 ```

-We can pass human's or dog's to any function that takes an animal.
+We can pass humans or dogs to any function that takes an animal.

 ```
 int look(Animal this, int object) {